Deleting a file named -f and other Linux tricks.

 }

-I would not actually do this; but this is an interesting exercise anyway.
+I would not actually do this, but this is an interesting exercise anyway.
 Getting back to the file deletion; deleting a file named -e is the same as -f and you just use the same fix as above for that.
 Below I am using the ed UNIX line editor to add a line of text to a text file.
 This editor is not too hard to use; editing a file one line at a time.
-Just load the ed editor and then press the a key to start appending text and then type away.
+Just load the ed editor and then press the “a” key to start appending text and then type away.

 john@deusexmachina:~/Desktop$ ed hello